6 Hard Yoga Poses For Two People: A Full Body Challenge For 2

 The base must support the flyer’s shoulders as the latter carefully inverts, holding onto their partner’s legs for balance.

-Next, the flyer can slowly transition into Scorpion backbend (Vrischikasana), pushing their chest downwards and attempting to make contact between their feet and their head.
+Next, the flyer can slowly transition into Scorpion backbend (Vrischikasana), pushing their chest downwards, engaging their back muscles, and attempting to make contact between their feet and their head.

 What makes this yoga pose difficult?